+Rights Management©2007 IEEE.
+Personal use of this material is permitted.
+However, permission to reprint/republish this material for advertising or promotional purposes or for creating new collective works for resale or redistribution to servers or lists, or to reuse any copyrighted component of this work in other works must be obtained from the IEEE.
 This material is presented to ensure timely dissemination of scholarly and technical work.
 Copyright and all rights therein are retained by authors or by other copyright holders.
 All persons copying this information are expected to adhere to the terms and constraints invoked by each author's copyright.
 In most cases, these works may not be reposted without the explicit permission of the copyright holder.

 Abstract or DescriptionWe describe our current work in developing novel mechanisms for managing security and privacy in pervasive computing environments.
 More specifically, we have developed and evaluated three different applications, including a contextual instant messenger, a people finder application, and a phone-based application for access control.
 We also draw out some themes we have learned thus far for user-controllable security and privacy.

 Citation InformationJason Cornwall, Ian Fette, Gary Hsieh, Madhu Prabaker, et al..
 "User-Controllable Security and Privacy for Pervasive Computing" (2007)